justinm1295/Rich-Markdown-Code-Comments/README.md

 Rich Markdown Code Comments is a JetBrains plugin that allows you to embed links to full Markdown notes directly within your source code comments.
 This plugin helps you keep your code comments concise while providing a way to access detailed documentation, bug reports, or refactoring notes with a single click or hover preview.

 ## Reporting Bugs or Other Issues
 To report a bug, use the "Issues" tab above to create a new issue.

-# User Guide
+For support, you can also email us at `richmarkdowncodecomments.justin@gmail.com`.

+# Using the Plugin

 ## 1. Organizing Your Notes